My Grandmother’s Pasta E Fagioli: A Classic Italian Comfort Food (VIDEO)

 Instructions

-- It is recommended to clean the beans the day before and let them soak overnight.
-Alternatively, canned beans can be used, eliminating the need for overnight soaking.
+• It is recommended to clean the beans the day before and let them soak overnight.
+Alternatively, you can use 600 g canned beans, eliminating the need for overnight soaking.